ignatkuzyakov/fft/README.md

 -DTIMER (turn on the timer for fft function execution)

--DALLERRS (show an array of errors as a MatLab form array)
+-DALLPOINTS (show an array of points as a MatLab form array)

 -DDIFFERENCE (the difference of standart deviation (or time if -DTIMER flag on) of recursive and no recursive function)